-The great need in the Middle East is for churches to send workers who long to share the gospel with people who do not know it; mission workers who are willing to come alongside the existing church; gospel workers who are prepared to spend time learning the language and culture.
-The greatest need of all is for mission workers who will love Middle Eastern peoples.
+The great need in the Middle East is for churches to send workers who long to share the gospel with people who do not know it; workers who are willing to come alongside the existing church; gospel workers who are prepared to spend time learning the language and culture.
+The greatest need of all is for workers who will love Middle Eastern peoples.

 One Bible college principal said: “The way to solve radicalism is not by dropping bombs.
 That is actually how you fuel radicalism.
 It’s to encourage the voice of the moderates.

 “So we need to become friends with Muslims who are moderates.
 We need to build relationships, we need to build bridges.
 So my message to the West is don’t send us more bombs, send us more Bibles.
 Send us more people who can get the gospel across, who can get the right flame going, not war.”

 Christian workers used to be involved in front-line evangelism in the Middle East, but the need now is to support and sustain local Christians in their roles as evangelists.

 The principal explained: “There was a time when we needed foreigners to come and do the work for us.
 No longer.
 I think the role of the foreign workers is more to come alongside us, and help equip, empower and enable the locals to do the work.”